Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Their reports help doctors diagnose and treat childhood cancer.
 During treatment, imaging shows the medical team how cancer responds to therapy.
 After treatment, patients have imaging tests as part of follow-up visits to check for any changes.

-Every diagnosis of childhood cancer is different.
-But the journey typically begins when a child has signs and symptoms that prompt a parent to take the child to the doctor.
+Each childhood cancer diagnosis is different.
+But the process usually begins when your child has signs and symptoms that prompt a visit to the doctor.

 Learn about types of treatment